pdf-icon

 }

-Insert this SD card into the Fire, ensuring the SD card's contacts face the same direction as the Fire's screen.
-Copy the code above into Arduino IDE, then compile and upload it to the Fire.
+Insert the SD card into the Fire, ensuring that the SD card contacts face the same direction as the Fire screen.
+Copy the code above into Arduino IDE, compile, and upload it to the Fire.

-This program will create a text file WriteTest.txt on the SD card and write a string into it, then loop and display the two PNG images from the SD card.
+The program will create a text file WriteTest.txt on the SD card and write a piece of text into it, then loop through the two PNG images on the SD card.

 API